Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Relative limitations include severe hypertension, angina pectoris, lymphadenopathy, acute inflammation of the tonsils, mental disorders, inflammation of the pharynx and larynx.

-The main instrumental method for diagnosing diseases of the colon in women and men is colonoscopy.
-It is classic and capsule.
-In the first case, a fibrocolonoscope is used.
-This is a flexible tube that is inserted into the intestine through the anus.
+The main instrumental method for diagnosing colon diseases in women and men is colonoscopy.
+It comes in classic and capsule versions.
+In the first case, a fiber colonoscope is used.
+This is a flexible probe that is inserted into the intestine through the anus.

 The possibilities of colonoscopy are: